Skip to main content

 Regularization through rectification of self-assessments

-When the taxpayer wants to modify a personal income tax self-assessment presented because the amount to be returned is greater than the self-assessed amount or an amount to be deposited is lower than that of the self-assessment presented (as happens if the taxpayer improperly declared some exempt income). , computed amounts in excess of what was due, forgot to deduct any fiscally admissible expense or omitted any reduction or deduction to which he was entitled) and, consequently, damage to his legitimate interests has occurred, he must request the rectification of said self-assessment through the procedure regulated by articles 120.3 of Law 58/2003, of December 17, General Tax, and 126 to 129 of Royal Decree 1065/2007, of July 27, which approves the General Regulation of the actions and procedures for tax management and inspection and for the development of common standards for tax application procedures.
+When the taxpayer wants to modify a self-assessment of the IRPF filed because it results in a refund amount greater than that self-assessed or an amount to be paid lower than that of the self-assessment filed (as happens if he/she improperly declared some exempt income, computed amounts in a higher amount than due, forgot to deduct some fiscally admissible expense or omitted some reduction or deduction to which he/she was entitled) and, consequently, there has been a prejudice to his/her legitimate interests, he/she must request the rectification of said self-assessment through the procedure regulated by articles 120.3 of Law 58/2003, of December 17, General Tax Law, and 126 to 129 of Royal Decree 1065/2007, of July 27, which approves the General Regulation of the actions and procedures of tax management and inspection and development of the common rules. of the procedures for applying taxes.

-The procedure to follow for the rectification of self-assessments consists of the following phases:
+The procedure to be followed for the rectification of self-assessments consists of the following phases:

 1. Initiation of the procedure